thewebfriends/thewebfriends/CONTRIBUTING.md

-# PyLadies Chapter Website Contributing Guidelines
+# The Web Friends Contributing Guidelines

 Fill in your contributing guidelines here!